529 and Third Party

 A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
 If your family has set up a 529 plan for you, the following information will help you get your funds sent to the University to be used toward your student account.

-When using 529 tuition plan funds it is important to understand your plan coverage and how it is paid:
+When using 529 tuition plan funds to pay your Loyola Chicago balance it is important to understand your plan coverage and the options available for how withdrawals made.

 Step 1: Contact Your Provider

-If your provider requires Loyola to send a bill, notify them the student is attending Loyola University Chicago.
+If, on the other hand, your provider requires Loyola to send an invoice to them, notify them the student is attending Loyola University Chicago.
 Your provider must then send notification to Loyola to the following address, including the student’s name and plan information, in order for the University to bill the 529 provider:

 Office of the Bursar